alloverse/allovisor/README.md

 If you're using Xcode 12.2 or newer, for now you'll have to opt into the old build system.
 Change `cmake -GXcode ..` to `cmake -Tbuildsystem=1 -GXcode ..`.

-#### make
+#### Linux/Make

 1. Install CMake 3.13.0 or newer
+2. `sudo apt install libavcodec-dev libavformat-dev libswscale-dev`
-2. `mkdir build && cd build && cmake ..` to prepare to build
+3. `mkdir build && cd build && cmake ..` to prepare to build
-3. In build, `make Alloverse` to build `Alloverse.app`.
+4. In build, `make Alloverse`
+5. Run with `./bin/Alloverse ../deps/lodr/ ../lua/`

-4. You could now just double-click Alloverse.app, but then you'd need to recompile for each change.
+If you're using Make on a Mac: You could now just double-click Alloverse.app, but then you'd need to recompile for each change.
 Instead, you can start it from the command line together with lodr to auto-reload whenever you change any lua source file.
-From `build`:

-`./Alloverse.app/Contents/MacOS/lovr ../deps/lodr ../lua`
+From `build`: `./Alloverse.app/Contents/MacOS/lovr ../deps/lodr ../lua`

 ### Windows